MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-configure.md

 - *Production teams in the production floor execution interface*

-### Enable additional configuration in the production floor execution interface
+### Additional configuration in the production floor execution interface

 This feature adds settings for the following functionality to the **Configure production floor execution** page: